-Indian Rubber industry has a history of over seven decades.
+Indian rubber industry has a history of over seven decades.
 There are over 5000 rubber goods manufacturing units in the country consuming over 500,000 tonnes of rubber per year.
 Among rubber producing countries, India has the distinction of being the only country which consumes all the rubber produced by it.
-Annexure VII shows the size distribution of manufacturing units in India.

-Although there are 5000 units in the country nearly 45 percent of rubber consumed in the country is through the thirty tyre factories.
+Although there are 5000 units in the country, nearly 45 per cent of rubber consumed in the country is through the thirty tyre factories.
 Most of the non-tyre units are small scale manufacturers.
-The industrial growth in the country was around 8 percent during the past few years although the position changed in 1991-92.
-Consumption of rubber in the country in different products is given in Annexure VIII.
+The industrial growth in the country was around eight per cent during the past few years although the position changed in 1991-92.

-Almost 45 percent of the rubber consumed in Indian rubber industry is in tyre sector.
+Almost 45 per cent of the rubber consumed in Indian rubber industry is in tyre sector.
 Cycle tyres is the next important product.
 Export of cycle tyres from India is fast picking up.
 Most of the other non-tyre products manufactured are used for domestic consumption.
-Export value of rubber products from India is given in Annexure IX.

-Value of tyres exported from India has almost doubled by 1991-92 thereby indicating almost hundred percent growth.
-Similar results are shown by some latex products & cycle tyres.
+Value of tyres exported from India has almost doubled by 1991-92, thereby indicating almost hundred per cent growth.
+Similar results are shown by some latex products and cycle tyres.